Protect children in

-Children spend an ever-increasing part of their life online, with an amazing access to a wealth of knowledge, but also some very disturbing content.
-As a leading internet provider, we have decided that this is an area where we can make a real difference.
+Children spend an ever-increasing part of their life online with amazing access to a wealth of knowledge, but also some very disturbing content.
+As a leading Internet provider, we have decided that this is an area where we can make a real difference.
 Our child protection efforts are all about creating a safer environment for children online.

 We see two key ways of protecting children in a connected society.
-The first one is to provide technical solutions that make it possible to protect children against inappropriate content online.
+The first is to provide technical solutions that make it possible to protect children against inappropriate online content.
 The second one is behavioral – we provide up-to-date expert advice and information to support parents and children in preventing physical and mental harm caused by using connected devices.

-The focus area has very high value for our stakeholders.
+This focus area has very high value for our stakeholders.
 Both B2C and B2B customers say it is one of the most important sustainability topics for Tele2.
-We are also convinced that our social impact can be very high, by reducing potential harm and suffering for children.
+We are also convinced that our social impact can be very high by reducing potential harm and suffering for children.

 As such, our long-term goal is:

 By 2023 Tele2 will implement technical solutions and drive behavioral change to protect children online and win customers.

 Our short-term goals are:

 - We want to be able to provide technical solutions that can block harmful content for children, to a majority of our customers

 - We will evaluate how to improve the blocking of Child Sexual Abuse Material in our networks